 Dress Down Days are an opportunity for students and faculty to support various charities.
 Those charities are selected by Mission Club/Student Council.
 On dress down days, students are allowed to wear clothes outside of the normal dress code, provided they meet the modesty requirements in the dress code above.
 Clothing must be school appropriate; graphics and/or advertisement of illegal substances, inappropriate or offensive graphics, references to sex, drugs, profanity, racial or ethnic slurs are in violation of dress down guidelines.
 Jeans cannot have holes or frays and must remain at waist level (no sagging, low rise, low riding pants).
-Leggings or yoga pants are not permitted, but sweatpants are ok.
-These guidelines are also used for Final exam protocol.
+Leggings or yoga pants are not permitted, but sweatpants are allowed.
+These guidelines are also used for final exam/state/AP test day testing protocol.